(A) What are the requirements for publicly funded child care?

 (vi) The unmarried dependent child of an alien meeting the veteran and active duty exception in 8 U.S.C.
 1641(b)(2).

 (f) The five year ban on eligibility does not apply to qualified aliens who entered the United States before August 22, 1996 and have continued living in the United States, even if they did not meet qualified alien status upon entry.

 (g) If the child is an alien, his or her status may be verified by forms issued through the systematic alien verification for entitlements (SAVE) program.
-In some instances validity of documents shall be verified by submitting the DHS, "Document Verification Request" form G845S (7/08) to the appropriate office, along with the proper documentation.
+In some instances validity of documents shall be verified by submitting the department of homeland security, "Document Verification Request" form G845S (1/8/12) to the appropriate office, along with the proper documentation.

 Promulgated Under: 119.03

 Statutory Authority: 5104.34, 5104.38